 It often hits newly promoted managers hard.
 That splash in the face realization that this new world of guiding others isn’t a walk in the park.
-And If you’re reading this, maybe that splash feels more like a title wave.
+And If you’re reading this, maybe that splash feels more like a tidal wave.

 People are wonderfully complex, unique, and emotional.
 And as leaders, as we move away from managing tasks and projects to coaching and guiding others, it's shocking to learn that the skills that are required of us now bear little resemblance to the ones that got us here.